Up in the Air: HMLA-367 Provides Air Support during MWX 2-21

-A U.S. Marine Corps Bell UH-1Y Venom utility helicopter awaits utilization during MAGTF Warfighting Exercise 2-21 on Marine Corps Air Ground Combat Center, Twentynine Palms, California, February 18, 2021.
+U.S. Marine Corps Cpl.
+Carter Mayer, flightliner, Marine Light Attack Helicopter Squadron, Marine Aircraft Group 24, 1st Marine Aircraft Wing, poses for a portrait in a Bell UH-1Y Venom utility helicopter during MAGTF Warfighting Exercise 2-21 on Marine Corps Air Ground Combat Center, Twentynine Palms, California, February 18, 2021.
 MWX is a force on force exercise designed to challenge the MAGTF, other U.S. forces, and allied nations' militaries against a peer adversary in a free play environment in order to assist forces with meeting current and future real world operational demands.
 (U.S. Marine Corps photo by Lance Cpl.
 Therese Edwards)

 |Date Taken: